snijderlab/stitch/articles/BatchFiles.md

 ##### MinimalHomology (s)

 The minimal homology to use, this is the minimal score before an edge is included in the De Bruijn graph.
-This value is mainly depending on the alphabet used.
+This value is mainly dependent on the alphabet used.

 It can be defined as a constant value or as a calculation based on K. It only supports very basic arithmetic, - + * /, the variable 'K' and constants (positive integer numbers).